Tutorial 3

 Having successfully added two hydrophone deployments to the database, let us now add some audio files to the database.
 Note that we are only adding information about the audio files (metadata) and not the acoustic data contained within the files.
 We begin by reconnecting to the database.

-Korus stores audio file metadata in a table named file
+Korus stores audio file metadata in a table named file.
+Let us inspect its columns,

 You can use a query like this to view the IDs and names of all the deployments in the database,